id01/nm-applet-fix/README.md

 Distributable under MIT license.

 ### Installation
-Copy this somewhere it won't get deleted.
-Chmod +x $/path/to/file/name
+For single manual fix: Run ./nm-applet-fix.sh.
-Add $/path/to/file/name to "Session and Startup > Application Autostart".
-For no notification, add the --quiet flag.
+For sustained fix: Add #/path/to/fix-on-unlock.sh & disown to "Session and Startup > Application Autostart".
+(now works on unlock, wake from suspend, and login!
+This took me longer to make than nm-applet-fix.sh :/)
-Uncheck "Network (Manage your network connections).
+Uncheck "Network (Manage your network connections)."
+This is the default nm-applet launcher.

+### Changelog
+Third commit: Now works when you wake from sleep.
+Second commit: Fixed non-quiet flag execution.
+Initial commit: Initial Commit.